 It’s easy to assume Vermont transplants come for the mountains and quaint communities, and then find work to support their lifestyle.

 But with economic growth in key industries like advanced manufacturing, finance, food systems, and renewable energy, working in Vermont pays off.
+Vermont is one of the top 10 places to find a job in the US.
 Our high quality of life is reflected in policies like earned paid sick leave and one of the highest minimum wage rates in the country.

 According to a recent report by the Vermont Technology Alliance, total employment in the tech sector grew at 8.3% from 2005 to 2014 — 7x faster than employment overall — and tech sector jobs are projected to continue growing at a 7.5% annual rate from 2014 to 2022.